 Yay!
-You have interest income—you made money on time—but what about the taxes on the interest income?
+You have interest income but what about the taxes on the interest income?
 Learn about taxable interest from TD Ameritrade.

 Interest income or investment income is income, plain and simple, as far as the U.S. government is concerned.
 That means, in most cases, you must report interest income when you file your taxes.